jo-qzy/fake-media-server/README.md

 # Feature

-None of the following features are supported, to be done...
+Most of the following features are supported, to be done...

-- [ ] An event-driven server
+- [x] An event-driven server
 - [ ] Support echo protocol
 - [ ] Media remux (like RTMP Publish, WebRTC pull)
 - [ ] Clustering support